- 26 Sep 2022

 Vertical Stacks and Header Containers

-Vertical and Horizontal Stacks possess the Children Size Mode setting that arranges children controls to the following options:
+Vertical and Horizontal Stacks possess the Children Size Mode setting that arranges children's controls to the following options:

 Header Containers may be collapsible by configuring the Is Collapsible setting to Yes in the control's Properties > Settings.

-For this example, the use of Header Containers within a parent Vertical Stack grants the end-user to open and close labeled sections of data all within one column.
+For this example, Header Containers within a parent Vertical Stack grants the end-user to open and close labeled sections of data within one column.
 The gif below demonstrates a parent Header Container and a parent Vertical Stack for the vertical organization.

-Under the "With Parent Header Container" column, the top, parent Header Container contains a Grid with Labels and Textboxes prompting inputs from the end-user along with another Grid at the bottom containing the child Header Containers.
-With this setup, collapsing the parent Header Container closes all children Header Containers underneath it.
+Under the "With Parent Header Container" column, the top parent header contains a Grid with Labels and Textboxes prompting inputs from the end-user, along with another Grid at the bottom containing the child Header Containers.
+With this setup, collapsing the parent Header Container closes all children's Header Containers underneath it.

-For the "With Parent Vertical Stack column, the Header Containers are placed within a parent Vertical Stack with its Children Size Mode set to FitChildren.
-When closing a Header Container, the other children Header Containers dynamically resize due to their placement within the Vertical Stack.
+For the "With Parent Vertical Stack column, the Header Containers are placed within a parent Vertical Stack with its Children's Size Mode set to FitChildren.
+When closing a Header Container, the other children's Header Containers dynamically resize due to their placement within the Vertical Stack.